 - Put your wheelie bin neatly on the footpath or designated collection point on bin collection day. - Don't overfill your wheelie bin.
-Overfilled bins attract birds, cats and rodents. - If you lose your bin it is your responsibility to purchase a replacement bin. - A build up of rubbish is in breach of your tenancy agreement so it is important you get rid of your rubbish regularly.

-A build up of rubbish can also result in further problems such as a rat and mice infestation in your home and estate.
+Overfilled bins attract birds, cats and rodents. - If you lose your bin it is your responsibility to purchase a replacement bin. - A build up of rubbish is a breach of your tenancy agreement, so it is important for you to dispose of your rubbish regularly. - A build up of rubbish can also result in further problems such as a rat and mice infestation in your home and estate.